THinnerichs/DTI-VOODOO/ideas/ideas.md

   - Use human interactions data to build training/testing data
     - Utilize non-binary score?
 Sigmoid over score?

-- extract subgraphs for each target for specific radius
 - get node2vec embedding with node features
 (- use node2vec and add my embedding on top of that) -> destroys idea of approach